 When it comes to ethical standards, not all ESG investment approaches pursue the same goals.

-Environmental investment can mean favoring companies seen as having a positive impact on the environment, or at least avoiding those with an especially negative impact.
+Environmental investing can mean favoring companies seen as having a positive impact on the environment, or at least avoiding those with an especially negative impact.

-Social investing can mean looking for companies which actively promote policies such as inclusion and social justice, or avoiding companies with negative track records in those areas, at minimum.
+Social investing can mean looking for companies that actively promote policies such as inclusion and social justice, or avoiding companies with negative track records in those areas, at minimum.

 For example, this could mean seeking out companies whose board memberships are built around certain diversity standards.
 It could also mean avoiding companies with an ongoing history of discrimination complaints.

-investing refers to how a company is run.
-The guiding principal is that boards and executives should be accountable to the company's investors, employees and the community at large.
+Governance investing refers to how a company is run.
+The guiding principle is that boards and executives should be accountable to the company’s investors, employees, and the community at large.
 A big issue within governance is how to hold company executives accountable.

 ESG investing is a fairly recent way to describe what has been known for decades as socially responsible investing.

 Investing according to ethical principles is not simple.
-People have different opinions about what is ethical - not to mention the fact that these issues are constantly evolving.
-Environmental science, social justice issues and corporate governance theory all raise somewhat different questions today than they did 25 years ago, and they will probably introduce new themes in the next 25 years.
+People have different opinions about what is ethical, and these issues are constantly evolving.
+Environmental science, social justice issues, and corporate governance theory all raise somewhat different questions today than they did 25 years ago, and they will probably introduce new themes in the next 25 years.

 Besides the issue of what ethical standards an ESG approach pursues, a key debate about socially responsible investing is whether it has a negative or positive impact on investment returns.

 Shop and compare online investment advisors to find the lowest fees and opening balances.